-When a contractor uses passenger vehicles or trucks for business purposes, the commercial auto policy provides the protection for your liability exposure and the risk of physical damage in the event of an accident.
+An insulation contractors’ commercial auto policy protects against liability exposure and the risk of physical damage in the event of an accident.

 Insulation contractors’ commercial auto insurance provides essential coverage for:

 An insulation contractors’ tools and equipment policy — also known as insulation contractor inland marine insurance — covers hand tools, equipment, business product, and material at a job site, in transit, or stored offsite.